ricounet67/ownCloudOSX/README.md

 ####In case you're using MySQL:

-Create a user and a password, write the path to your data folder `/path/to/your/data/folder/data`, change the Database Configuration to “MySQL / MariaDB”.
+Create a user and a password, write the path to your data folder `/path/to/your/data/folder/data`, change the Database Configuration to `MySQL / MariaDB`.
 Enter the Database user “owncloud” with the chosen password, then finish setup.
 You’ll be logged on to ownlCloud afterwards automatically.

 Edit the Configuration File after the Setup is done:
 ```